 Add-ons that sync orders with your inventory, or sync invoices with payments, can cut out data double-handling.
 Remember, routine tasks can be time drains as your business grows, so let your website sweat the dull stuff and you don’t have to.
 Just imagine how long it would take to manually update your stock list if you sold 200 model trains or cars, all of different styles, in two days leading up to Christmas?
 (And that’s not counting inputting the sales into your accounts.)

 Deliver analytics stats

-Plugging in Google Analytics lets you measure traffic to your site, and see if visitors have come directly or through a marketing email, social post or another referring site.
+Plugging in Google Analytics lets you measure traffic to your site and see if visitors have come directly or through a marketing email, social post or another referring site.
 The Crazy Egg add-on lets you analyse where people are clicking on your web pages, so you can see what they’re interacting with and what they’re ignoring.
+Telstra's Online Essentials provides you with traffic and visitor reports, too.
 The right plug-ins and add-ons make it simpler for anyone to customise and manage an e-commerce store.
 Help save yourself time and stress by connecting tools for customer relationship management, marketing, order fulfilment, accounts and a lot more.
 So when you’re looking at e-commerce platforms, check out what plug-ins are around, too.
 A good library of add-ons can mean happier customers and a happier you.

 *Originally published on March 3rd 2017.
 Updated May 21st 2019.